-I’m thrilled to share with you today a collaboration between me and M (age 6): a list of the best birthday gifts for a 6 year old boy!
+I’m thrilled to share with you today a list of the best birthday gifts for a 6 year old boy!
 And of course, these make fantastic Christmas gifts too, which is why we’re publishing them in November.
 You can check out our top picks for birthday gifts for 3 year old boys here.
 This post contains affiliate links.
 Many of the products in this post were received free of charge from the brand for coverage consideration.
-All thoughts and opinions are mine and M’s.
+All thoughts and opinions are mine and my kids’.

-As I explained in my list of gifts for three year old boys, these are great for girls too!
+As I explained in my prior gift guides, these are great for girls too!
 And the age range is very general – it’ll depend more on your child’s development.
 I titled this as gifts for 6 year old boys because:

 - Most people search for gifts by age and gender, so I target my post accordingly.